Ann Arbor District Library: Expansion

+Services

 AADL.org

 The AADL website provides access to the Library's catalog, events, services, research databases and users’ Library accounts management.
 Website users can post blogs, comment on blogs, subscribe to RSS feeds, tag, create a personal card catalog, and write reviews.
 Video on Demand of past Library events is available, and users can subscribe to a video or audio podcast through iTunes that will automatically download new video of library productions as they are added to the collection.

 The AADL website also includes a section for Old News, upkept by the AADL Archives Team.
 They have made arrangements with permission to scan and provide an archive of the following publications: Signal of Liberty, The Ann Arbor Argus, The Ann Arbor Courier, and most recently, The Ann Arbor News.
 The site is full text searchable and each article includes links for the article author, keywords, people and photographer.

+Summer Game

+The AADL hosts The Summer Game, a community outreach program in which people earn points for using library services.
+These points can be redeemed for prizes.
+In 2025, The Summer Game had 16,000 participants, including children and adults.